flashlin/Samples/torch-qa/fine-tune/data-user/info.md

 [v] Borrow a TEMP pass from OD
 [ ] Borrow a TEMP pass from DM

+Question: When forgot to bring the access pass, what should you do?
+Answer: Borrow a TEMP pass from OD.

 Question: When lost the access pass, what should you do?
 [ ] Report to OD with 4 hours
 [ ] Report to OD with 6 hours